 Intel's UHD Graphics 620 power the visuals and there are native ports for USB 3.1 (Gen 1), USB Type-C and HDMI.
 Keep in mind, the 15.6″ display does NOT support full HD and has a resolution of 1366 by 768 pixels.
 This laptop ships running Windows 10 Home (64-bit).

-At this point, we have shared all the essential knowledge you'd need to know to buy a laptop under $400 in the current market.
+At this point, we have shared all the top knowledge you'd need to know to buy a laptop under $400 in the current market.
 As with any modern technology, there is a lot of info to take in especially if you aren't the best with technology.
-We recommend bookmarking or saving this guide to revisit for future reference.

 If you've read the entire guide and are still unsure or have questions relating to the subject of laptops under $400, use the comments section below.
 We will do our best to assist you as soon as possible.

-We hope this buying guide has been valuable in your search and our recommendations (like our top choice, the Acer Aspire 15 E5-576-392H) will help you find success in your future laptop decision!
+We hope this buying guide on the best laptop under 400 dollars has been valuable in your search and our recommendations (like our top choice, the Acer Aspire 15 E5-576-392H) will help you find success in your future laptop decision!

 As a graduate of the University of Massachusetts and our Managing Editor, Colt loves testing out the newest tech products/services.
 His goal is to help better educate other consumers to ensure the most satisfying purchases decisions on consumer electronics and services.
 When he is not working on creating new content, Colt enjoys spending time with his two Australian Shepherds, Mia and Zoey.